 The field of business management is burgeoning with new specializations emerging every day.
-Today, business management is not limited to only the traditional areas of finance, marketing and operations; it has spread its wings to almost all occupations under the sun.
-From fashion to sports, automobile to art, international trade to cottage industry, a degree in business management is a necessity in every field.
+Today, business management is not limited to only the traditional areas of finance, marketing, and operations; it has spread its wings to almost all occupations under the sun.
+From fashion to sports, automobile to art, international trade to a cottage industry, a degree in business management is a necessity in every field.

 Although India is yet to realize the true potential of this field; more and more youngsters are choosing business management as their course of study to make a career in business and trade.
 Thus, not only the number of MBA aspirants but BBA aspirants too has grown exponentially over the years.
 To meet the growing demand of BBA/BMS courses, top business schools have introduced them on their campus.

 Bachelor’s in business administration (BBA), Bachelors in Business Studies (BBS), Bachelors in Management Studies (BMS), Bachelors in Business Management (BBM), and Bachelors in Business Economics (BBE) are among the most common UG programmes in Management offered in India.

 All the top government universities and private institutions offer these undergraduate courses that form the base of an MBA degree.